susumu2357/SQuAD_v2_sv/README.md

 - *squad_dev_v2_sv.json* contains dev dataset translated from the original SQuAD v2 dev dataset.

 ## HuggingFace Datasets
-You can also access SQuAD_v2_sv through the HuggingFace platform.
+You can also access SQuAD_v2_sv from the HuggingFace platform.

 ## The fine-tuned model on this dataset
 We fine-tuned [Swedish BERT](https://github.com/Kungbib/swedish-bert-models) pre-trained by the National Library of Sweden.
 The model is availabel in [HuggingFace model hub]().